 - Yankee – 4 selections, 11 bets

 - Canadian/Super Yankee – 5 selections, 26 bets

 - Heinz – 6 selections, 57 bets (hence the name)

 There are similar bets covering five and six selections, called Lucky 31s and Lucky 63s whilst really you could extend this system to cover just about any number of bets.
 Many punters prefer not to include the singles and this reduces your outlay but means you always need at least two horses to win to get anything back.
-These are full cover bets and some examples are listed in the box alongside – as with the bets that also include singles, these can be extended to cover six, seven or even more selections.
+These are full cover bets and as with the bets that also include singles, these can be extended to cover six, seven or even more selections.